 Butler has recently entered an exciting new era as a member of the BIG EAST Conference.
 Yet, it is important to recognize Butler's proud past of athletic accomplishments.
 As a member of the Horizon League, Butler won the McCafferty All-Sports Trophy a league-record eight times.

 In the 2012 London Olympic Games, the Bulldogs were represented with two distance runners competing in the marathon.
 Scott Overall '05 ran for England, while Ava Hutchinson '07 competed for Ireland.
-Butler has also produced two NBA players - most notably Gordon Hayward of the Utah Jazz - and several more men's and women's professional players overseas.
+Butler has also produced two NBA players - Gordon Hayward of the Utah Jazz and Shelvin Mack of the Atlanta Hawks - and several more men's and women's professional players overseas.
 Butler has also had players in the MLS and all across minor league baseball.

 Nicknamed the "Crossroads of America" for our abundance of interstates and ease of access, Indianapolis is the 12th largest city in the United States and the second largest in the Midwest after Chicago.
 Indianapolis, the state capital of Indiana, is home to 1.6 million people and is one of the fastest growing regions in the United States.
 This serves meeting planners well because Indianapolis has a large audience to draw from and a very strong hotel community to accommodate out of town attendees.